-In addition to the parent's money, child allowance is paid to all children under 18 years in Germany regardless of the parent's income (from 2010 184 € for each of the first two children, 190 € for the third child and 215 € for each subsequent child).
+In addition to the parent's money, child allowance is paid for all children under 18 years in Germany regardless of the parent's income (from 2016 190 € for each of the first two children, 196 € for the third child and 221 € for each subsequent child).

-The complement of the paid parental leave is the right of employees to demand a time-out of their employment contract’s obligation to work.
+The complement of the paid parental leave is the right of employees to demand a time out of their employment contract’s obligation to work (in German: Elternzeit).
 Parents may demand a parental leave up to three years after the birth of the child.
 This means that an employee may return to work after three years at the same conditions but he or she won’t get a wage during the leave.
 Employers have no chance to refuse the release.
-A mother or a father intending to stay away from work after the birth has to ask the employer at least seven weeks before the begin of the leave.
+A mother or a father intending to stay away from work after the birth has to notify the employer at least seven weeks before the begin of the leave.
 Under certain conditions an employer has the obligation to offer half-time-work to the employee taking parental leave.
 In the time from asserting the parental leave until its end an employee may not be dismissed.
 If the employer wants to end the work-relationship at the end of the parental leave he has to do so with a three months notice.

 Experiences with the new system

 The participation of fathers in paid parental leave is higher if the mother has been working before the confinement (32% compared to 12% of non-working women).
 (Source:Press release of the German Federal Statistical Office nr.
 221 of 2012-06-27).
-In 2011, the participation of fathers in paid parental leave benefits climbed to 27.3% (mothers 95%, for children born in 2011).
-But 77% of the fathers demanded the benefits for not longer than two months, only 7% of the fathers applied for a support during twelve months.
-But 90% of the mothers got this benefit for a minimum of twelve months.
-The average parental leave support for fathers was 1,204 euro and 868 euro for mothers, the average sum without distinction by gender was 961 euro.
+For children born in 2014, the participation of fathers in paid parental leave benefits climbed to 34.2% (mothers 96%).
+79% of the fathers decided to demand only support for the minimum time of two months, whereas 87% of the mothers chose the maximum standard time of 12 months.
+All together, 933,000 mothers and fathers of nearly 715,000 children born in 2014 got paid parental leave benefit.
 (Source: Press release of the German Federal Statistical Office nr.
-176 of 2013-05-27).
+212 of 2016-06-21).

 For the majority of children living with both parents (51%) it is normal that both parents work (at least part-time), 38% of such children have only one working parent, and 11% have parents who both do not work.

-For 33% of the children with a single parent social transfer payments are the main income whereas for 92% of children with intact family structures the labour income of the parents is the most important financial basis.
+Social transfer payments are the main income for 33% of the children with a single parent whereas the labour income of the parents is the most important financial basis for 92% of children with intact family structures.

 The statistics say that in Germany children are not more endangered by poverty than the average population.
 In 2008, 15.5% of the entire population were endangered by poverty.
 The rate for children under 18 years was 15%.
 (Source: press release of the German Federal Statistical Office nr.
 285 2011-08-03).